Review by Sean Boelman

 Season two of His Dark Materials is much more relaxed than the first season, but that is to its benefit.
 Fans will undoubtedly be excited to see the continuation of the saga of Lyra Silvertongue, and these episodes deliver.

 His Dark Materials debuts on HBO on November 16 at 9:00 ET/PT with subsequent episodes airing on Mondays at the same time.
-Five out of eight episodes reviewed.
+Five out of seven episodes reviewed.